FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a mystery.
 The American public school system has been formally and finally judged by a critical mass of its intended beneficiaries.
 Black parents, given an unobstructed view of the product during the pandemic, conducted a nationwide, uncoordinated audit.
 They measured the return on their investment of time, trust, and tax dollars against the intellectual development of their children.
-The verdict was unanimous and devastating: the institution is bankrupt.
+The verdict was unanimous and devastating.
+The institution is bankrupt.

 The 3.3% to 16.1% explosion in Black homeschooling is not a survey response.
 It is a mass withdrawal of consent.
 The establishment's preferred diagnosis — that this was a logistical reaction to a temporary crisis — is a lie designed to protect the system from accountability.
 The data proves the exodus was a permanent, philosophical rejection.